deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINIDTRSTION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

 CHAPTER 11 - SPORTSSTORE - ADMINISTRATION
     ADDING CATALOG MANAGEMENT
-        CREATING A CRUD CONTROLLER
+        CREATING A NEW LAYOUT
-            UNIT TEST: THE INDEX ACTION
-                Listing 11-1A.
-The Contents of the AdminTests.cs File
+            Listing 11-2.
+The Contents of the _AdminLayout.cshtml File